These days there are many printers offering

 be mailed out to people in bulk it makes sense

-brochures need to be of a particularly high
+them.
+If the brochures need to be of a particularly

-quality to make a good impression it is worth
+high quality to make a good impression it

-for the front cover which can be printed seperately
+effects for the front cover which can be printed

-from the main inside of the brochure.
-Matt
+seperately from the main inside of the brochure.

-laminating the cover gives a very nice waxy
+Matt or gloss laminating the cover gives a

-feel to any brochure cover and when combined
+very nice tactile finish to any brochure cover

 Going shopping